Orbital maneuver: Constant-thrust trajectory

 Constant-thrust and constant-acceleration trajectories involve the spacecraft firing its engine in a prolonged constant burn.
 In the limiting case where the vehicle acceleration is high compared to the local gravitational acceleration, the spacecraft points straight toward the target (accounting for target motion), and remains accelerating constantly under high thrust until it reaches its target.
 In this high-thrust case, the trajectory approaches a straight line.
 If it is required that the spacecraft rendezvous with the target, rather than performing a flyby, then the spacecraft must flip its orientation halfway through the journey, and decelerate the rest of the way.

 In the constant-thrust trajectory, the vehicle's acceleration increases during thrusting period, since the fuel use means the vehicle mass decreases.
 If, instead of constant thrust, the vehicle has constant acceleration, the engine thrust must decrease during the trajectory.

 This trajectory requires that the spacecraft maintain a high acceleration for long durations.
 For interplanetary transfers, days, weeks or months of constant thrusting may be required.
 As a result, there are no currently available spacecraft propulsion systems capable of using this trajectory.
 It has been suggested that some forms of nuclear (fission or fusion based) or antimatter powered rockets would be capable of this trajectory.

 More practically, this type of maneuver is used in low thrust maneuvers, for example with ion engines, Hall-effect thrusters, and others.
 These types of engines have very high specific impulse (fuel efficiency) but currently are only available with fairly low absolute thrust.

 Rendezvous and docking

 Orbit phasing

 In astrodynamics orbit phasing is the adjustment of the time-position of spacecraft along its orbit, usually described as adjusting the orbiting spacecraft's true anomaly.

 Space rendezvous and docking

-A space rendezvous is an orbital maneuver during which two spacecraft, one of which is often a space station, arrive at the same orbit and approach to a very close distance (e.g. within visual contact).
+A space rendezvous is a sequence of orbital maneuvers during which two spacecraft, one of which is often a space station, arrive at the same orbit and approach to a very close distance (e.g. within visual contact).
 Rendezvous requires a precise match of the orbital velocities of the two spacecraft, allowing them to remain at a constant distance through orbital station-keeping.
-Rendezvous may or may not be followed by docking or berthing, procedures which bring the spacecraft into physical contact and create a link between them.
+Rendezvous is commonly followed by docking or berthing, procedures which bring the spacecraft into physical contact and create a link between them.